Sharply knock a bottle of supercooled liquid water on the table and it instantly turns to slushy ice before your eyes.

-It might have happened to you...
-You put a bottle of soda in the freezer for a few minutes just to get it ice cold.
-When you take the soda out of the freezer, it's still a liquid (nothing unusual has happened just yet).
-However, the second you twist off the cap, the soda instantly freezes!
-The process is amazing to watch... but it's a real bummer if you were thirsty (because it's tough to suck ice out of the bottle).
-This is a great illustration of how carbon dioxide can lower the freezing point of water.
-Get some ice, some salt, and some plastic bottles of soda water and try this very cool science demo.
+You put a plastic bottle of soda pop or water in the freezer for a few minutes to get it ice cold.
+It’s still a liquid when you take it out to enjoy but the second you twist the cap, the liquid instantly turns to slush!
+The process is amazing to watch but hard to repeat.
+This is a great illustration of how supercooled liquids defy freezing even at temperatures well below their freezing points.
+You’ll need some ice, salt, and several unopened plastic bottles of purified water to attempt this science demo.
+It’s cool… below-the-freezing-point cool!

 - Rock salt